PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: After a devastating fire in 1897 Paris, three women find their lives upended by betrayals, deceptions, and romantic turmoil.
 Inspired by real events.

-Why You Should Check This Out: While I haven’t seen more than the first episode yet, this French series seems excellent.
-If you are fascinated (like me) by historical dramas set around famous historical events, you should like The Bonfire of Destiny.
+Why You Should Check This Out: If you are fascinated (like me) by Netflix historical dramas set around famous historical events, you should like the French series, The Bonfire of Destiny.
 The tragedy is the 1897 Bazar de la Charité, where numerous lives were lost.

 Content: TV-MA for nudity, language, and smoking.
 This series is moderately explicit.